ArrowheadFramework/ahf-core-nodejs/README.md

 # Arrowhead Core for Node.js

 [Arrowhead][arrow] core utilities for [node.js][nodej].
-This package contains code for interfacing against the _Arrowhead Manatory Core Services_, which are the _ServiceRegistry_, _AuthorisationSystem_ and the _OrchestrationSystem_.
+This package contains code for interfacing against the _Arrowhead Mandatory Core Services_, which are the _ServiceRegistry_, _AuthorisationSystem_ and the _OrchestrationSystem_.
 More information about the mentioned services may be read in the [Arrowhead Wiki][arwik].